Inconcessus/html5-tibia-engine/README.md

 The server can be started by running `node engine.js`.
 The login server can be started by running `node login.js`.
-The client directory can be hosted running `cd client; python3 -m http.server` or similar.
 The IPC client can be started using `node ipcclient.js`.

 # Server Engine